 While Washington DC has dozens of wonderful events throughout the year, there are a few that draw the largest crowds and stand out as unique and special.
 Mark your calendar for the major annual events in 2017 in the nation's capital.

+See the blossoming of thousands of cherry trees on the Tidal Basin in Washington, DC.
 The capital welcomes spring with this annual tradition begun by the gift of 3000 trees to the United States from Japan in 1912.
 Mark your calendar for the upcoming spring dates and plan to participate in the parade, kite festival, concerts, fireworks and cultural events.

 White House Easter Egg Roll